 Blood sampling in PET studies

 Absolute quantification of PET image data requires measurement of input function.
 Input function (delivery function) describes the concentration of the unchanged (non-metabolized) radiotracer in arterial plasma (or blood, depending on the tracer) as a function of time (PTAC or BTAC).

 Blood radioactivity concentration can be measured from the PET image, if a large artery or LV heart cavity is visible in the image.
-Even then some blood samples may be needed for
+Even then a few blood samples may be needed for

 - scaling image-derived blood data to the correct level, if data are biased because of partial volume effect,